|

 she confides.
 "I also have a nine-wood that's

 perfect for shots 120 yards from the green."
+Partners can also

 enhance her golf day.
 "Don't be intimidated when